tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 > ...kind of a metaphysical command prompt.
 It's a realm of pure information, and all of that information makes up our collective reality - [TheGamer](https://www.thegamer.com/guilty-gear-the-backyard-explained/)

-However Guilty Gear lore is a far more complicated than this entire project and is a rabbit-hole only delved into by the most dedicated or deranged of Guilty Gear enthusiast.
+However Guilty Gear lore is far more complicated than this entire project and is a rabbit-hole only delved into by the most dedicated or deranged  Guilty Gear enthusiast.
 For our purposes the _Backyard_ is a suite of tools that I created to visually analyse matches from _Guilty Gear -Strive-_ and attempt to further understand the factors involved in winning.
-It is the culmination of over a years worth of work and as far as I know it is the first of its kind, at least within fighting games.
+It is the culmination of over a years worth of work and, as far as I know, it is the first of its kind, at least within fighting games.
 I am incredibly excited to share it with the community.
 In this blog, I would like to show the journey I undertook to deliver this and show the pitfalls along the way.
 In a follow up blog, I will reflect on the findings of the 'Backyard' and my opinion on its long-term viability.
 Before we begin, let me give a brief overview of the entire project.

 ### Guilty Gear -Strive-